+Senior Lecturer

+Job Title: Senior Lecturer in Physiotherapy

+Reference No: 0278-18

+Reports to: Team Leader - Public & Allied Health

+Responsible For: N/A

+Grade: Grade F

+Working Hours: 37 hours per week for nominal purposes

+Faculty/Service: Faculty of Health Sciences & Wellbeing

+Location: Sciences Complex

+Main Purpose of Role: To effectively support the delivery and continual development of Under-graduate, Post-graduate and CPD Physiotherapy provision and, related studies.
+Proactively collaborate with key external partners in order to develop high quality teaching, research and reachout outputs, which have relevance to academic policy and practitioner audiences and demonstrably contribute towards the Research Excellence Framework and Teaching Excellence Framework.

+Key Responsibilities and Accountabilities:

+Faculty Specific:

-Type Job Title here Job Title: Senior Lecturer-Occupational Therapy Reference No: Reports to: Team Leader Health Responsible For: Grade: Grade F Working Hours: 37 hours per week for nominal purposes Faculty/Service: Faculty of Health Sciences and Wellbeing -School of Nursing and Health Sciences Location: City Campus Main Purpose of Role: To support the delivery and continual development of under-graduate, post-graduate and CPD occupational therapy provision and, related studies, within the Faculty of Health Sciences and Wellbeing.
-To proactively cooperate and collaborate with key external partners in order to develop high quality teaching, research and publications in the field of occupational therapy, which have relevance to academic, policy and practitioner audiences, and which will contribute towards the future Research Excellence Framework and Teaching Excellence Framework.
-Key Responsibilities and Accountabilities: Actively contribute to deliver the University's vision "To be bold and inspirational in providing education, research and creative practice which offers transformative experiences to students, staff, communities and business partners in the UK and across the world" Effectively undertake a lead role in the management, development, validation, accreditation and delivery of modules on the BSc (Hons) Occupational Therapist Practice programme.
-Actively contribute to a variety of other nursing, allied health, public health and pharmacy related modules across the Faculty of Health Sciences and Wellbeing.
-Engaging in the preparation of high quality teaching and learning materials and the delivery of assessment of these in lectures, seminars and other means of teaching and learning.
-Establish and maintain professional links with occupational therapy colleagues at a regional, national and, international level, participating in and increasing effective networks of health professionals.
-Contribute to Faculty reach out activities, with an emphasis on employability and in creating practice placements for occupational therapy programmes.
+- Effectively undertake a key role in the delivery, management, development, validation and accreditation of modules on the BSc (Hons) Physiotherapy programme. - Actively contribute to other health related modules across the Faculty of Health Sciences and Wellbeing.
+Engaging in the preparation of high quality teaching and learning materials and the delivery and assessment of these in lectures, seminars and other appropriate means of teaching and learning. - Establish and maintain professional links with Physiotherapy colleagues at a regional, national and, international level, participating in and increasing effective networks of health professionals. - Collaboratively undertake, sustain and develop a comprehensive research profile related to Physiotherapy, through peer reviewed publication. - Contribute to Faculty reach out activities, with an emphasis on employability and in creating practice placements for Physiotherapy programmes. - Actively engage in the recruitment of students to programmes.

-- Actively engage in the recruitment of students to programmes. - To undertake, sustain and develop a comprehensive research profile related to occupational therapy, through peer reviewed publication. - Maintain an understanding of policy developments in occupational therapy and health research and service provision to inform developments within the University. - Collaboratively work across academic subject areas to develop initiatives to enhance the student experience. - Provision of pastoral support to students at all levels through the PDP process - You may be asked to perform other duties occasionally which are not specifically included above, but which will be consistent with the role, including representing the Health Team at relevant external events.
+- Maintain a current understanding of policy developments in Physiotherapy, health research and service provision to inform developments within the University. - Collaboratively work across academic subject areas to develop initiatives to enhance the student experience.